cvuorinen/chat-client/README.md

 chat-client
 ===========

-AngularJS client for a custom chat API
+A demo AngularJS application that is a front-end client for a custom chat API